liutianlin0121/liutianlin0121.github.io/_posts/2021-05-29-difussion-maps.md

 title: A detailed derivation of the diffusion map
 ---

-The diffusion map is an extensively used dimensionality reduction technique.
+The diffusion map {% citep coifman2006 %} is an extensively used dimensionality reduction technique.
 It represents high-dimensional data points using an underlying graph, which non-linearly encodes the geometrical similarities between data points.
 Despite its popularity, few tutorials introduce the diffusion map in precision that I find satisfying.
 This blog delves deep into the derivation.

 To formalize, we let $$\mathcal{X} \coloneqq \{ \boldsymbol{x}_1, \ldots, \boldsymbol{x}_m\} \subset \mathbb{R}^N$$ be a given set of high-dimensional data.
 In this note, we will construct the diffusion maps